Amanpr33t/EduChamp_AI_backend/README.md

 - I had to learn how to integrate openAI with my node.js backend server.
 I used LangChain to integrate both of them.
 - Generating a collaborative chain story with the AI was a challenge.
 I achieved this task by feeding the summary of the previously generated story to the AI as a reference for current story to be generated.
-- I had to face some challenges while writing the unit tests.
-I was not able to create a mock http request for the components that send http requests.
-I was also not able to integrate redux with the unit tests.

 ## Scope of improvement